 Example of illustration pricing

 Below 300 euros per day, in 2018, you will not be profitable.
 Starting from 300 euros gross per day, this will make about 36 000 euros per year, from which you’ll remove taxes, and other expenses.
-This should provide a relatively comfortable start.
+This should provide a livable start if you are living alone.

 Reminder: Cleaning houses or babysitting earns between 10 and 15 euros per hour.